GentRoyal/outreachy-contributions/README.md

 The label distribution can be found [here](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/label_distribution.png)

 ### SMILES Length Distribution
 Also, when we look at the length of these SMILES strings, we see that it varies significantly.
-This is plotted [here](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/smiles_length.png), where most molecules have SMILES lengths around 30 and 80 characters.
+This is plotted [here](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/smiles_length.png), where most molecules have SMILES lengths around 30 to 70 characters.

 ### Sample Drug Structures
 To better understand the dataset, I visualized some molecular structures of drugs in the dataset.
 This visualization can help in analyzing the chemical properties of hERG blockers and non-blockers.